honda-s691470/SHS_NET/orientation_phase/README.md

 # Code Architecture
 <pre>
 .
 ├── hand_all_rotation           # hand radiographs for training.
-This repository contains dummy images obtained from {RSNA-Pediatric-Bone-Age-Challenge-2017}
 ├── hand_test                   # hand radiographs for testing (align the orientation and/or split)
 ├── orientation_phase
 │   └── orientation_pred_log